kocubinski/GS4-Character-Planner/README.md

 # GS4-Character-Planner
-A character planner for the MUD, Gemstone 4
+A character planner for the MUD, Gemstone IV